Toxicophobia is surprisingly common and debilitating.

 But for many people, just seeing a picture of a snake or thinking about the top of a skyscraper is paralyzing.

-And its the same with fear of being poisoned.
+And its the same with phobia of poisoned.
 Sometimes just a passing thought of poisoning can set off a panic attack.

 Most folks with phobias, including toxicophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

-The presence of actual physical symptoms of fear of being poisoned makes it even more difficult.
+The presence of actual physical symptoms of phobia of poisoned makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with toxicophobia simply learn to avoid the poisoning situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Fear of Being Poisoned can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Phobia of Poisoned can be overcome

 About the Fear

-The actual feelings of Fear of Being Poisoned are extremely common.
+The actual feelings of Phobia of Poisoned are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.